Democrats appeal for GOP help to convict ‘corrupt’ Trump

 “Over the coming days, we will present to you—and to the American people—the extensive evidence collected during the House’s impeachment inquiry into the president’s abuse of power,” said Schiff standing before the Senate.
 “You will hear their testimony at the same time as the American people.
 That is, if you will allow it.”

+After a dinner break, Schiff returned to the well of the Senate to detail the administration’s hold on military aid to Ukraine.
+He played several clips of testimony from Ambassador William Taylor, who said the assistance was held back as Trump pushed the country to announce investigations of Democrats.

-Most senators sat at their desks throughout, as the rules stipulate, though some stretched their legs, standing behind the desks or against the back wall of the chamber.
+Most senators sat at their desks throughout, as the rules stipulate, though some stretched their legs, standing behind the desks or against the back wall of the chamber, passing the time.
+Visitors watched from the galleries, one briefly interrupting in protest.

 The proceedings are unfolding at the start of an election year, and there are few signs that Republicans are interested in calling more witnesses or going beyond a fast-track assessment that is likely to bring a quick vote on charges related to Trump’s dealings with Ukraine.